SfTI-Robotics/SfTI-Robotics.github.io/tf_functions.md

 tf.summary.scalar(): A type of entity understood by TensorBoard.
 Used to record the values of a scalar tensor.

 tf.summary.histogram(): A type of entities understood by TensorBoard.
 Used to plot histogram of all the values of a non-scalar tensor (like weight or bias matrices of a neural network).

+tf.summary.merge_all(): Merge all summaries in your graph to run them at once inside your session.